-Case 1: John posted the socks in some of the computer games forum and he was getting around 2000 visits a month to his e-commerce website.
-Out of these 2000 visitors, John was able to secure 10 purchases on average.
+Scenario 1: John posted the about his socks in on some forums related to computer games.
+He was getting around 2000 visits a month to his e-commerce website.
+Out of these 2000 visitors, John was able to secure 10 purchases on average

-Case 2: Daniel, on the other hand, written some articles about socks and ranked organically on Google search results.
+Case 2: Daniel, on the other hand, wrote some articles about socks that ranked organically on Google search results.
 He was getting around 200 visits a month to his e-store.
 However, because of these 200 visitors came to the website via intentional search for socks in Google, they are more likely to buy socks from Daniel.
 Daniel was able to bank 40 purchases on average.

-As you can see from case 1 and case 2, Daniel perform better than John on the sales figure, though he get 10x less visitors than John.
+As you can see from scenario 1 and 2, Daniel performed better than John in terms of sales figure, though he get 10x lesser visitors than John.

-So, how many traffics do you need?
+So, how much traffic do you need?
 It all boils down to sales figure.
-Understand your business objective before you decide how many traffics and what type of traffics you want to acquire.
+Understand your business objective before you decide how much traffics and what type of traffics you want to acquire.

 How do you track traffic on a website?

-The gold standard to track traffic on your website is Google Analytics.
-It is free and it is powerful.
+The golden standard to track traffic on your website is Google Analytics.
+It is not only free but also powerful.

-You are able to know exactly which channel your visitors coming from, which country they are from, how many of them, which pages of your website did they visits, how long they spent on your website, at which point they left your website, and so on.
+You are able to know exactly which channel and country your visitors are coming from, how many visitors are there, which pages of your website did they visits, how long they spent on your website, at which point they left your website, and so much more.

-Start building your website traffics today and test out what type of traffics give you a better conversion rate.
+Start building your website traffics today and test out what type of traffic gives you a better conversion rate.
 And then, scale it up!

-If you want to know more secrets about getting tonnes of traffic to your website or e-store, click here to get a FREE copy of “Traffic Secrets” hardcover book.
+If you want to know more secrets about getting tons of traffic to your website or e-store, click here to get a FREE copy of “Traffic Secrets” hardcover book.

 In this digital age that we are living, it is absolutely essential for your business to have an online presence.
 A strong and recognizable brand can help propel the success of a business, which...